termux/termux-gui/Protocol.md

 Once you have opened an Activity and placed all Views and configured it, like mit GUI applications you have to wait for user input.
 Events arrive on the event socket.
 Events that are enabled by default:
-- click for Buttons, Checkboxes
+- click for Buttons, Checkboxes, Switches, ToggleButtons
+- refresh for SwipeRefreshLayout
+- selected for RadioGroup
+- itemselected for Spinner
 -

 Event types: